Background pattern

 About the medicine

-How to use Codeisan 1,26 mg/ml jarabe
+How to use CODEISAN 1.26 mg/ml SYRUP

 Introduction

-Leaflet: information for the user
+Package Leaflet: Information for the User

-Codeisan 1.26 mg/ml syrup
+Codeisan 1.26 mg/ml Syrup

 codeine phosphate hemihydrate

-Read this leaflet carefully before you start taking this medicine, because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-• If you experience any side effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

 1. What is Codeisan and what is it used for

-This medication is used:
+This medicine is used:

-?For the symptomatic treatment of unproductive cough (cough without secretions).
+?
+In the symptomatic treatment of unproductive cough (cough without secretions).

 Do not take Codeisan

-• if you have respiratory problems (chronic obstructive pulmonary disease, acute asthma attacks, or respiratory depression),
+• if you have respiratory problems (chronic obstructive pulmonary disease, acute asthma attacks or respiratory depression),

 • if you are pregnant or breastfeeding.